json420/degu/doc/degu.server.rst

     *   **timeout** --- server socket timeout in seconds; must be a positve ``int`` or ``float`` instance

-    *   **bodies** --- a namedtuple exposing the four IO wrapper classes used to construct HTTP request and response bodies;
-        see :class:`degu.base.BodiesAPI`

 The default values of which are: